redtree76/IS-403-final/index.md

 ![Figure J](filter.png)
 <div style="text-align: center;"> Figure I: 2 tank filter mechanism to remove cyanotoxins and recover nutrients (nitrogen and phosphorous) (Isaac) </div>

-3.3.2. *Management of Cyanobacteria*

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After cell removal, dissolved toxins may remain in the water.
-Given the high cyanobacteria growth rate, it is highly likely the water is rich in essential nutrients for plant growth such as nitrogen and phosphorus, it should not be simply discarded to fully utilize the nutrients and prevent fertilizer runoff that causes downstream eutrophication.
-We aim to remove the cyanotoxins present in the water following the removal of cyanobacteria cells, and reuse the water in the main duckweed tank.
-One of the most widely used methods for cyanotoxin removal is activated carbon adsorption.
-This relies on the porous structure of activated carbon to physically adsorb dissolved cyanotoxins from the water.
-However, its performance could be hindered by factors such as contact ime, carbon type, water quality, and the process can be costly due to the need for regeneration and reactivation of the carbon.
-(Abbas et al., 2020)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another novel alternative to degrade cyanobacteria is potassium permanganate, which is a strong oxidizing agent that has been shown to effectively oxidize cyanotoxins such as microcystins and anatoxins into non-toxic form by alternating the molecular structure.
-(Li et al., 2021) Cyanotoxins is shown to be effectively neutralized by adding the optimal dosage of the potassium permanganate, and it is shown to cause less damage to the cellular membrane of cyanobacteria, leading to lower extracellular cyanotoxin levels.
-Considering the simplicity and cost of the method, we intend to explore the integration of potassium permanganate dosing in the system.

 # 4. Validation of Design (Jingten)